ibm-cloud-docs/watsonxdata/known_issues.md

 **Workaround:** To prevent access denied errors, you must provide a delay in time between each operations that involves creation of new schemas or tables within the same Python script.

-## Ingestion is not possible in non-interactive mode using Presto
-{: #known_issues22131}

-Ingestion is not possible in non-interactive mode when using the Presto mode of ingestion due to an issue.

-**Workaround:** You can set the environment variable in interactive mode to run the ingestion job using Presto.

 ## Delayed UI update after successful ingestion jobs
 {: #known_issues24181}